percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 MySQL logs DROP statements for all temporary tables irrelative of the logging mode under which these tables were created.
-This produces binlog writes and errand GTIDs on replicas with row and mixed logging. |Percona Server| fixes this by tracking the binlog format at temporary table create time and using it to decide whether a DROP should be logged or not.
+This produces binlog writes and errand GTIDs on replicas with row and mixed logging. **Percona Server for MySQL** fixes this by tracking the binlog format at temporary table create time and using it to decide whether a DROP should be logged or not.